cj0424/Project360-Continuity-Agent/README.md

 ## MVP vs. Production

 Project360 is currently **self-hosted**  using n8n Community Edition and personal accounts as I don’t have access to an organizational account.
+It also run **on demand** for demonstration and testing.

-The current prototype is run **on demand** for demonstration and testing.
 In an actual production deployment, the agent could be configured to run **on a schedule based on the project team’s preferences and workflow**.

 To keep the prototype simple, some parts are represented differently from how they would work in production: